dt-orders/keptn-orders-setup/AWS.md

 aws ec2 delete-security-group --group-id $AWS_SECURITY_GROUP_ID
 ```

-## Option 2 - delete from the Azure console
+## Option 2 - delete from the AWS console

 From the aws web console, choose VM and terminate it and choose the security group and delete it.